Heterogeneity Analysis with Heterogeneous Treatments: Introduction

-In the context of testing for effect homogeneity, we contrast the local power properties of our procedure to commonly applied norm-based tests within a multi-valued treatment effect setup.
-We find that conventional procedures can have trivial power when the dimension of the effective treatment is large, while the power of our decomposition based testing approach is often invariant to the dimensionality.
+In the context of testing for effect homogeneity, we contrast the local power properties of our decomposition-based procedure to commonly applied norm-based tests within a multi-valued treatment effect (MVTE) setup.
+We find that conventional MVTE based tests can have trivial power when the dimension of the effective treatment is large, while the power of our decomposition-based testing approach is often invariant to the dimensionality.

-The proposed decompositions as well as the estimation and inference method can be applied to very general aggregates that are defined over potentially complicated effective treatment spaces.
+The proposed decompositions as well as the estimation and inference method apply to very general aggregates that are defined over potentially complicated effective treatment spaces.
 We provide explicit results for treatments that can contain (multiple) continuous and (many) discrete components.
 Our estimator can then directly be interpreted as a weighted local partitioning approach over the generalized treatment space.
 Under suitable growth and complexity restrictions on the effective treatment and potential outcomes, the estimator is still asymptotically normal around the generalized decomposition estimands without any asymptotic bias from partitioning.

 The paper is structured as follows: Section \ref{sec_literature1} discusses methodological literature.
 Section \ref{sec:toy-exmpl} provides a motivating example.
-Section \ref{sec_decompositionALL1} introduces the double aggregation framework and decompositions for multi-valued discrete effective treatments and discusses policy relevance.
-It also contains local power comparisons when testing effect homogeneity.
-Section \ref{sec_jobcorps1} contains the empirical study.
+Section \ref{sec_decompositionALL1} introduces the double aggregation framework, the first decomposition, and discusses policy relevance in general and in the empirical application.
+Section \ref{sec:extensions} discusses extensions and how several results from the literature are nested.
+Section \ref{sec_indirect1} discusses hypothesis testing in comparison to the MVTE approach.
 Section \ref{sec_estimation1} introduces the debiased machine learning estimators, technical assumptions, and large sample properties.
 Section \ref{sec:generalized1} generalizes decompositions and estimation to more general effective treatment spaces.
-Section \ref{sec_conclusion1} contains additional concluding remarks. \href{https://mcknaus.github.io/assets/code/RNB_HK2_decomposition.nb.html}{Supplementary R notebook} and \href{https://hub.docker.com/repository/docker/mcknaus/hk2_decomposition/general}{Docker Hub} provide additional results and replication code.
-The method is available as part of the \href{https://github.com/MCKnaus/causalDML}{\texttt{causalDML}} R package.
+Section \ref{sec_conclusion1} contains additional concluding remarks.
+The \href{https://mcknaus.github.io/assets/code/RNB_HK2_decomposition.nb.html}{Supplementary R Notebook} and \href{https://hub.docker.com/repository/docker/mcknaus/hk2_decomposition/general}{Docker Hub} provide additional results and replication code.
+The method is implemented as part of the \href{https://github.com/MCKnaus/causalDML}{\texttt{causalDML}} R package.